Parkrose School District

 The Parkrose School District is in Portland, Oregon.
 The district contains four elementary schools, a middle school, and a high school.
 It is a K–12 district with an enrollment of approximately 3,300 students as of 2016.

+The district includes sections of Portland and all of Maywood Park.

 History

 The school district originated in 1885 as a one-room schoolhouse, though the district's name at that time was informal.
 The district slowly grew - first into several classrooms, and later several buildings.
 In November 2005 the school district had 3,505 students enrolled.

 Demographics

 In the 2009 school year, the district had 199 students classified as homeless by the Department of Education, or 5.6% of students in the district.